 Paris offers a famously romantic and exciting lifestyle for expats to enjoy, with hundreds of first-rate restaurants, some of the best shopping in the world and a stylish nightlife scene.
 Expats in Paris will have no trouble at all finding places to see or things to do in the city.

 Nightlife in Paris

-The City of Lights truly comes alive at night, with many distinct areas catering to their own brand of night owl.
-Expats looking to dress the part and try their hand at getting into swanky high-end clubs should meander down the Champs-Élysées, a notable stamping ground of Parisian wealth and beauty.
+The City of Lights truly comes alive at night, with many distinct areas catering to their own type of night owl.
+Expats looking to dress the part and try their hand at getting into swanky high-end clubs should meander down the famous Champs-Élysées, a notable stamping ground of Parisian wealth and beauty.

 As a general rule, bars in Paris start filling up around 10pm and are open until around 2am, whereas clubs tend to pick up around midnight and continue until 4am.

 Expats wanting a uniquely Parisian night out could catch a cabaret show at the world-famous Moulin Rouge, located in the city district of Pigalle, or a production of the l’Opera National de Paris at the Palais Garnier.